EnTimeMent/Hierarchical_HAR-PBD/README.md

 - utils.py  is the code tool functions.

 Baselinde model is the Hierarchical HAR_PBD model only utilize MoCap data.
 Early Fusion model, Late Fusion model and Central Fusion model utilize MoCap data and EMG data with respective fusion strategies.
+Central Fusion model with attention is build based on the Central Fusion model, while attention mechanism is implemented in the GCN networks.
+It achieves the best performance regarding to all the indicators including Accuracy, Macro.F1, PR-AUC and confusion matrix.